Kfollen93/Mini-Reference-Guide/README.md

  </details>
    <details>
     <summary><b>Open-closed Principle</b></summary>
 “A module should be open for extension but closed for modification.”
 The point of this principle is to design your programs in a way that new requests can be implemented by writing new code, rather than changing existing code, which could potentially introduce new bugs, and complicate the code by now potentially making it do more than one thing with the new request.
 This is often done through relying on inheritance and/or interfaces rather than concrete types.
-A common example  of the OCP can be seen using calculating the area for shapes:
+A common example of the OCP can be seen by calculating the area for shapes: <br>
 <br>

 ```cs